Last updated on 2026-01-21

 Career Options

-- Robotics Engineer: Design and develop robotic systems for various applications, including manufacturing and healthcare.
+- Robotics Engineer: Design and develop robotic systems for various applications, ensuring they operate efficiently and safely.

-- Controls Engineer: Focus on designing and implementing control systems for automated processes.
+- Controls Engineer: Focus on designing and implementing control systems that manage the behavior of machines and processes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.